lfn-cnti/bestpractices/doc/README.md

 As demonstrated by **Figure 1-2** below, When it comes to Cloud Native Network Functions (CNFs), there are many areas that can be focused on in order to determine different best practices for different Actors.
 They are:

-* **Consumption of CNFs**: Set of best pracitices that helps Customers/Consumers to consume and use CNFs in a cloud native way.
+* **Consumption of CNFs**: Set of best practices that helps Customers/Consumers to consume and use CNFs in a cloud native way.
 * **Development of CNFs**: Set of best practices that helps CNF Developers to build their CNFs in a cloud native way.
 * **Operation of CNFs**: Set of best practices that helps CNF Operators with the life-cycle management of CNFs in a cloud native way (for example, deployment, configuration management, upgrade, etc).
 * **Building of CNF Infrastructure**: Set of best practices that helps CNF Infrastructure developers to build and develop CNF Infrastucture in a cloud native way.